jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 })}
 ```

-Ideally I don't want to rely on this long term.
-An alternative solution would need to handle the following use cases:
+This isn't a long term solution.
+An alternative one would need to handle the following use cases:

-1. Children are accessible at _all_ levels of the component tree
+1. Children should be accessible at _all_ levels of the component tree
 2. A child should be able to explicitly _subscribe_ to a piece of state
 3. A cloning process _should not_ be required to pass data down to children